Pa'O people: History

-The Pa'O settled in the Thaton region of present-day Myanmar around 1700 AD.
-Historically, the Pa'O wore colourful clothing until King Anawratha defeated the Mon King, Makuta of Thaton.
+The Pa'O settled in the Thaton region of present-day Myanmar around 1700 BC.
+Historically, the Pa'O wore colourful clothing until King Anawratha defeated the Mon King, Makuta of Thaton(also called Manuha).
 The Pa'O were enslaved and forced to wear indigo-dyed clothing to signify their status.

 People

 The Pa'O people are the second largest ethnic group in Shan State.
 They also reside in Kayin State, Kayah State, Mon State, and Bago Division.
 Many of the modern day Pa'O have fled to Mae Hong Son Province, in northern Thailand, due to ongoing military conflicts in Myanmar.
-They are believed to be of Tibeto-Burman lineage, and share the language and culture of the Karen people.

 Subgroups

 They consist of two distinct groups: the Lowland Pa'O, based in Thaton, and the Highland Pa'O, based in Taunggyi.
 It is believed that there are as many as twenty-four Pa'O subgroups.